Calendar of EventsFAQShowroom LocationsPricing and FinancingArticles and Media

 All of these ideas are, at best, temporary measures.
 If your window is drafty, it will become drafty again—costing you money and comfort.

-FIBREX is a wood/vinyl composite material made exclusively by Andersen.
-Because it combines the strength and classic look of wood with the rot-resistant, maintenance-free qualities of vinyl, FIBREX offers the features and benefits of the two most popular types of window materials on the market.
-For more information about FIBREX, click here.
+FIBREX® is a wood/vinyl composite material made exclusively by Andersen.
+Because it combines the strength and classic look of wood with the rot-resistant, maintenance-free qualities of vinyl, FIBREX® offers the features and benefits of the two most popular types of window materials on the market.

-Vinyl windows are made of Polyvinylchloride, which is a plastic material used for window framing and 60% of the equation for FIBREX.
+Vinyl windows are made of Polyvinylchloride, which is a plastic material used for window framing and 60% of the equation for FIBREX®.
 It is inexpensive and durable.
 However, by itself vinyl windows are subject to thermal expansion, deterioration from ultraviolet light exposure, warping, bowing, and discoloration.
 To counter this, many vinyl windows come reinforced with metal bars or extra vinyl.
-This adds some strength to the window; however, reinforced vinyl window frames are very bulky, taking up large amounts of glass and ruining your view.
-In FIBREX, however, the vinyl PVC bonds to wood fibers.
+This adds some strength to the window; however, reinforced vinyl window frames are very bulky, they impact the architectural integrity of your home because they hardly look like your original windows.
+Plus the wide frame takes up large amounts of glass and can ruin your view.
+In FIBREX®, however, the vinyl PVC bonds to wood fibers.
 The wood gives the vinyl strength, keeping it from warping or peeling away.
 And the vinyl protects the wood from moisture and rotting.
-Plus, since FIBREX is so strong, you get narrow window frames, plenty of glass, and an amazing view.
+Plus, since FIBREX® is so strong, you get narrow window frames, plenty of glass, and an amazing view.

 Today, aluminum windows are mainly used in new construction to save money on building costs.
 Few window companies will sell you aluminum windows for one reason: while it may be strong, aluminum is terrible when it comes to energy-efficiency.
 Aluminum is an amazing conductor of heat—that's the reason you use aluminum foil to cook.
 But you don't want your windows to let in so much heat during summer and make your home colder in the winter.
 This can cause your energy bills to skyrocket and lower the comfort level of your entire house.